 ‘This day I call the heavens and the earth as witnesses against you that I have set before you life and death, blessings and curses.
 Now choose life, so that you and your children may live and that you may love the Lord your God, listen to his voice, and hold fast to him….’

 ‘Where the Spirit of the Lord is, there is freedom.’

 So we have eight year olds smashing the faces of twelve year olds here, girls no taller than my shoulder posturing gangster hostility, here on this earth where people formed from dust forget their breath and treat each other like dirt.
 And this one little girl who fires up like a Don, she cocks her hip and shakes her head and waves her finger and taunts the other children with violent glares and hostile words… and she is eight.

 I pull her aside and we talk, because I hear of what she did, smashing the face of an older girl.
 But what can I say?
+What words can reach beneath her thick skin, to the deep place within, behind the brick walls she has built to shield herself from a life being treated like dirt.
+What can I say?
 I have no words to make sense of all this sadness.

 ‘Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.’
 Genesis 2:7